d240720/PyMOCAT-MC/paper/paper.md

 PyMOCAT-MC is a complete Python reimplementation of MOCAT-MC, designed to maintain full functional compatibility with the original toolbox while improving performance, modularity, and accessibility.
 The translation involves converting more than 150 MATLAB functions into Python, preserving the core algorithms while restructuring them for clarity and efficiency within Python’s scientific computing ecosystem.
 The resulting codebase comprises over 8,600 lines in Python and leverages open-source libraries including NumPy, SciPy, pandas, and Matplotlib.

 Benchmarking against the MATLAB version shows that PyMOCAT-MC achieves a mean relative error of 0.96% and a maximum error of 2.38% across all tested scenarios.
-Performance tests demonstrate speed gains of up to four times, with the “Realistic Launch” scenario completing in under 30 seconds in Python compared to over 75 seconds in MATLAB.
+Performance tests demonstrate speed gains of up to four times, with the "Realistic Operations No Launch" scenario completing in under 30 seconds in Python compared to over 75 seconds in MATLAB.
 This combination of high accuracy and faster execution enables more extensive simulation campaigns and facilitates integration into a wider range of research and policy workflows.

 # Statement of need